Yushima Tenmangū

 Yushima Tenman-gū (湯島天満宮) is a Shinto shrine located in the Bunkyō ward of Tokyo, Japan.

 Established in 458, it is now devoted to Tenjin, the kami of Learning.
 For this reason, it is also called Yushima Tenjin.

 It is located very close to Ueno Park, and not far from the University of Tokyo.
-It is frequently sited by prospective students hoping to pass the entrance exams, particularly in April.
-At this time, the temple receives many offerings of ema, votive tablets to petition the kami for success.
+It is frequently visited by prospective students hoping to pass the entrance exams, especially during the entrance exam season in winter.
+At this time, the shrine receives many offerings of ema, votive tablets to petition the kami for success.

 One of the most famous features of the shrine are the blossoms of his plum trees (ume) in the spring.
 In February and March, the annual festival Ume Matsuri is held, attracting many visitors.

 History

 Yushima Tenman-gū was originally established for the worship of Ame-no-Tajikarao-mikoto (天手力雄命), a kami associated with sports and physical power found in Japanese mythology (most famously in the Kojiki and Nihon Shoki).

 In February 1355 the shrine was expanded to enshrine the kami Tenjin (天神) as well.
 Tenjin is the deification of Sugawara no Michizane (845–903), a famous scholar, poet and politician from the Heian period.
 As a kami he is associated to scholarship and learning.
 Currently both kami are enshrined in Yushima Tenman-gū.

 The shrine was later rebuilt in October 1455 at the behest of local warlord Ota Dokan (1432–1486), and enjoyed greater popularity during the Edo period when it was visited by such Confucian scholars as Hayashi Doshun (1583–1657) and Arai Hakuseki (1657–1725).

 The current structures of Yushima Tenman-gū were rebuilt in 1995.
 They were made using only cypress, and following closely the tradition of Shinto architecture.